-In Year 8 Chinese Mandarin, students complete a variety of in-class and out-of-class assessments
+In Year 8 Chinese Mandarin, students complete a variety of in-class and out-of-class assessments:

-- · Listening, reading, speaking, writing, and viewing tasks
+- Listening, reading, speaking, writing, and viewing tasks

-- Vocabulary, characters and grammar tests
+- Vocabulary and character test

 - Daily routine picture book

 - Role Play

 - Oral Presentation

 Students can elect to study Chinese in Year 9.
 Students may choose to continue to study Chinese in Year 10, 11 and 12.